WillemB2104/WillemB2104.github.io/_pages/brain.md

 Facial features can be reconstructed from a structural MRI, which makes an unedited scan identifiable.
-This one has been through a defacing algorithm that strips the face and ears while leaving the brain untouched.
+This one has been through a defacing algorithm that strips the face while leaving the brain untouched.
 It is standard practice before sharing any structural scan, including your own.

 <a id="brain-download" class="btn btn--primary" href="#" download>Download the scan (NIfTI)</a>

+The file here has been resampled to 1.2&nbsp;mm and quantised to 16 bits to keep the page light, so it is meant for looking at rather than for analysis.

 Rendered with [NiiVue](https://niivue.com), an open-source WebGL viewer.
 {: .notice--info}